divya-akula/divyaakula/_pages/about.md

 sitemap: true
 ---

-I'm Divya Akula, a Microsoft MVP & Microsoft Advanced Content Management Advocate,this blog is about some projects I'm working on in my spare time.
-Mostly to hone my programming skills, have some     fun or try new technology.
-There will be some posts about openAI, machine learning, Microsoft technologies etc.
+I’m **Divya Akula** — a Microsoft MVP in Responsible AI and Azure AI Services, and a Microsoft Advanced Content Management Advocate.

+I currently work as a **Senior Technical Consultant – AI & Microsoft Copilot Solutions at Sulava MEA**, where I help organizations adopt AI responsibly and build copilots, pro-code agents, and smart document solutions.

+This blog is where I share the projects I tinker with in my spare time part playground, part learning journal.
+Sometimes it’s about sharpening my programming skills, sometimes experimenting with **OpenAI, Copilot Studio, and Microsoft cloud technologies**, and often exploring how to design **enterprise-grade, production-ready applications** that scale with reliability and observability in mind.

+---

-## Like this blog ?
+## Like this blog?

+That’s awesome! 🎉
-If you do, great!
-Feel free to reach out and let me know what you'd like to see more off!
-If you want to show your appreciation you can contribute to my caffeine addiction and [Buy me a Coffee](https://buymeacoffee.com/{{site.buy_me_a_coffee_username}}).
+Feel free to connect with me and let me know what topics you’d like me to dive into next.
+And if you’d like to fuel my caffeine-powered writing, you can [Buy me a Coffee](https://buymeacoffee.com/{{site.buy_me_a_coffee_username}}). ☕

+---

 ## Credits

-This site is actualy created by Sebastian Proost in Jekyll and I have forked it , thanks for creating a wonderful template, to know more aobut him find out more about his research head over to [sebastian.proost.science](https://sebastian.proost.science) for details on what I'm doing at work.
-About where I was travelling to lately you can find posts on another blog [Beyond the Known](https://www.beyond-the-known.eu/) go and check it out.
+This site is built on a wonderful Jekyll template created by **Sebastian Proost** , I forked it and made it my own.
+👉 Learn more about his research at [sebastian.proost.science](https://sebastian.proost.science).

+---

+✨ Curious mix of **AI consultant, Microsoft techie, explorer, and lifelong learner** , that’s me in a nutshell.